-Demonstrates the link between the most appropriate high level government goal and the more specific agency level government desired outcome(s).
-Agencies are funded to deliver services and achieve the desired outcomes, which ultimately contribute to meeting the high level government goals.
+Demonstrates the link between the most appropriate high level government goal and the more specific Government Trading Enterprise level government desired outcome(s).
+Entities are tasked with delivering services and achieving the desired outcomes, which ultimately contribute to meeting the high level government goals.